roadtocode4u/spaceship/docs/cpp-programming/18-function/18-function.md

+---
+title: function in cpp
+description: "function in cpp"
+hide_table_of_contents: true
+---

 ## Functions

 **A function in C++ refers to a group of statements that takes input, processes it, and returns an output.**